 Since when has this concept been used in law?

-The concept of a crime against humanity was first defined in 1945 by the statute of the International Military Tribunal at Nuremberg.
-This first definition has been amended and expanded several times, notably in 1998 with the creation of the International Criminal Court.
+The concept of crimes against humanity was first defined in 1945 by the statute of the International Military Tribunal at Nuremberg.
+This first definition has been modified and expanded several times, notably in 1998 with the creation of the International Criminal Court.

-16 of the 24 Nazi officials tried by the International Military Tribunal of Nuremberg are then found guilty of crimes against humanity.
+16 of the 24 Nazi leaders tried by the International Military Tribunal at Nuremberg were then found guilty of crimes against humanity.

 And today, what about it?

-The 1998 Rome Statute establishing the International Criminal Court represents the most recent and comprehensive consensus of the international community on this issue.
-In France, the crime against humanity enters the law in 1964.
-A law of 1994 defines it precisely in French law by taking into account the case law (Barbie trial in 1987 and Touvier in 1994).
+The 1998 Rome Statute establishing the International Criminal Court represents the international community’s most recent and comprehensive consensus on this issue.
+In France, the crime against humanity became law in 1964.
+A law of 1994 defines it precisely in French law by taking into account the jurisprudence (trial Barbie in 1987 and Touvier in 1994).

-Synonym of genocide.
-Genocide refers only to intentional and systematic extermination of persons related to nationality, ethnicity, race or religion.
-The scope of crime against humanity is much broader and may cover a variety of acts: arbitrary arrests, slavery, persecutions, etc.
+Synonymous with genocide.
+Genocide refers only to acts of intentional and systematic extermination of persons related to nationality, ethnicity, race or religion.
+The scope of crimes against humanity is much broader and may cover a variety of acts: arbitrary arrests, slavery, persecution, etc.

-If someone tells me: «a crime against humanity is also a war crime.»
+If I am told, “a crime against humanity is also a war crime.”

-I reply: No, unlike a war crime, crimes against humanity are not necessarily linked to an armed conflict.
-An act committed in peacetime can therefore be considered a crime against humanity.
+I reply: No, unlike a war crime, a crime against humanity is not necessarily linked to an armed conflict.
+An act committed in time of peace can therefore be considered a crime against humanity.